simov/grant/README.md

 ## Callback: Response

-By default Grant returns all of the available tokens and the `raw` response data returned from the Authorization server:
+By default Grant returns all of the available tokens and the `raw` response data returned by the Authorization server:

 ```js
 {